retsaeiouu/konekta-web-app/README.md

 # make sure you are at the root directory of the project (not in frontend or api directory)

 # for linux and mac
-chmod +x run-compose.sh && chmod +x api/run-migration.sh
+chmod +x run-compose.sh && chmod +x down-compose.sh && chmod +x api/run-migration.sh

 # this will create a new postgres container with credentials based on the .env file
 NODE_ENV=dev ./run-compose.sh